what are translucent slabs

 To get the longest life and preserve the beauty of your natural stone, follow these simple tips:

 Sealer: Natural stone requires maintenance for lasting beauty and should be properly sealed, especially in areas with lots of moisture or hard use.
-Prima Stone does not warrant against staining, pitting or etching.
+We do not warrant against staining, pitting or etching.
 There are many types of stone sealants available on the market which have varying warranty lengths, cost and coverage.
 We suggest that you consult our installer for an appropriate sealer and maintenance program to suit your budget and needs.
-Please note, Prima Stone does not warranty third party sealers.
+Please note, we do not warranty third party sealers.
 Please complete a test area prior to applying to the full panel to ensure the look is consistent with your desired outcome.
 Please consult sealant manufacturers warranty and application recommendations.

 Coasters: Use coasters under all glasses, particularly those containing alcohol, citrus juices or anything hot including food dishes, coffee cups, etc. This will prevent etching of the stone.